-She stared at the fleshy appendage attaching itself to her limb, frowning unpleasantly.
-With a word, she could strip the flesh from the man's bones, or command his minions to tear him to pieces with their teeth.
+She stared at the fleshy appendage attaching to her limb, frowning unpleasantly.
+With a word, she could strip the flesh from the man's bones or command his minions to tear him to pieces with their teeth.
 But Ayxin would give the man a chance to redeem himself.
-She wasn’t bloodthirsty like Ruxin or Golos; she was a pacifist at heart.
+She wasn't bloodthirsty like Ruxin or Golos; she was a pacifist.

-“Do you know where the Ash Bringer is?” she demanded of the young man, throwing him a life-line even as he stared at her chest.
-This unusual interest likewise amused Ayxin, because Dragons were egg layers and did not need useless organs like milk-glands.
-At any rate, her borrowed-form wasn’t overly gifted in the bosom department, unlike some of the human females.
+"Do you know where the Ash Bringer is?" she demanded of the young man, throwing him a lifeline even as he stared at her chest.

 The question seemed to catch the Human youths off guard.
 They laughed at her before the young man answered.

-“I know where the man will be,” the young man seemed puzzled by her fearless naivety, likewise by her perplexing response.
-“He’ll be at Liu’s wedding this Sunday.
-It’ll be the biggest event this year.
+"I know where the man will be," the young man seemed puzzled by her fearless naivety and perplexing response.
+"He'll be at Liu's wedding this Sunday.
+It'll be the biggest event this year.
 His brother is marrying the only daughter of the Clan.
-We’re family friends.
+We're family friends.
 Why?
-Are you a fan?”
+Are you a fan?"

 "I am not a fan."
 Ayxin pondered what her next course of action should be.
 "I am a Human, like you.
 You are not an astute observer."

-“I am hungry.”
-Ayxin very carefully removed the young man’s hand, cautious as to avoid breaking something off by accident.
-She still needed him, if what he said was true.
-“Bring me some food.”
+"I am hungry."
+Ayxin carefully removed the young man's hand, cautiously to avoid breaking something off by accident.
+She still needed him if what he said was true.
+"Bring me some food."

-The manner in which Ayxin announced her desire for nourishment was such that her observers felt a sudden desire to bring her sustenance.
+Ayxin announced her desire, and her observers felt a sudden urge to bring her sustenance.
 It was as though her voice filled every nook and cranny of their brain.